dmitru/redux-bootstrap-starter-kit/README.md

 It is meant as a **reasonable starting point for new Redux projects**, with much of required boilerplate already in place.

-In it's essense, it's a front-end part of a simple CRUD application for tracking personal incomes/expenses.
+In it's essense, it's a front-end part of a **simple CRUD application for tracking personal incomes/expenses**.

 You can **play with the DEMO** [here](http://redux-starter-kit.dmitru.me).